Never Gonna Let You Go (Esthero song)

 "Never Gonna Let You Go" is a song by Canadian singer/songwriter Esthero.
-It was released as the lead single from her third studio album, "Everything Is Expensive."
+It was released as the lead single from her third studio album, Everything Is Expensive.
 Upon its release, the song became a hit in her native Canada, and peaked within the top 75 on the Canadian Hot 100, becoming her first entry on that chart.

-An accompanying music video, directed by Sean Michael Turrell, was premiered on YouTube in August 2012, and depicts a young girl who is in love with her male doll.
-The song was also used in a Season 9 episode of "Grey's Anatomy."
+An accompanying music video, directed by Sean Michael Turrell, premiered on YouTube in August 2012, and depicts a young girl who is in love with her male doll.
+The song was used in a season 9 episode of Grey's Anatomy.

 Background and composition

-Following the commercial disappointment of Wikked Lil Grrrls, Esthero was dropped from Reprise Records.
+Following the commercial disappointment of Wikked Lil' Grrrls, Esthero was dropped from Reprise Records.
 She took a hiatus as a solo artist, though collaborated with many artists during that time.
 Seven years after the release of Wikked Lil' Grrrls, she announced that she would be releasing a new album, funded through PledgeMusic.
 She released a new song, "Never Gonna Let You Go," to promote the album.

 "Never Gonna Let You Go" features a piano, which plays throughout the song; percussion in the form of hand claps; and synthesizers.
 The lyrics explore possessive relationships and what lengths one would go to keep her lover.